 The periareolar approach involves the removal of a “donut-shaped” area of skin adjacent to the areola.
 The incision is well hidden within the outer border of the darker-pigmented areola skin.
 This approach allows only a modest amount of skin to be removed and allows for a small degree of nipple elevation.
-For these reasons, it may not be a suitable option for patients with significant excess skin and nipple ptosis (drooping).
+For these reasons, it may be a suitable option for patients with minor excess skin and nipple ptosis (drooping).

 With the vertical incision approach, Dr. Michaels uses a periareolar incision in addition to an incision that runs vertically down the front of the breast, starting at the bottom edge of the areola and extending to just above the breast’s natural crease.
 This allows Dr. Michaels to remove more excess skin, tighten the underlying breast tissue and elevate the nipple to a greater degree.

 Regardless of which incision approach is used, the incisions do leave a scar on the breast.
-Over time, scars that have been properly cared for should fade until they match or closely match the color of the surrounding skin, so they are nearly unnoticeable.
+Over time, scars that have been properly cared for should fade until they match – or closely match – the color of the surrounding skin, so they are nearly unnoticeable.
 Proper care of these incision sites is essential to minimize the appearance of scars.
 This includes protecting the incision from sun exposure for at least one year, as even 20 minutes of sun exposure can cause scars to become red and raised from the skin’s surface.
 Once this happens, it is difficult or impossible to improve the look of the scars.

 For patients who are unhappy with both the sagginess of their breasts, as well as the loss of breast volume that often occurs as a result of breastfeeding or major weight loss, Dr. Michaels can include breast augmentation with breast lift to increase the fullness of the breasts.